DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 The setup.sh script, found in the tools subdirectory, allows the user to perform the following tasks:

-*   Build the Intel® DPDK libraries
+*   Build the DPDK libraries

-*   Insert and remove the Intel® DPDK IGB_UIO kernel module
+*   Insert and remove the DPDK IGB_UIO kernel module

 *   Insert and remove VFIO kernel modules

-*   Insert and remove the Intel® DPDK KNI kernel module
+*   Insert and remove the DPDK KNI kernel module

 *   Create and delete hugepages for NUMA and non-NUMA cases

-*   View network port status and reserve ports for Intel® DPDK application use
+*   View network port status and reserve ports for DPDK application use

 *   Set up permissions for using VFIO as a non-privileged user